lemlac/mulem/docs/reference.md

 expr1
 expr2

--- This is one expression, ignores indentation until closing bracket:
+-- Split one expression into multiple lines, ignores indentation until closing bracket:
 (expr3p1
     expr3p2
    expr3p3
       expr3p4)

--- This is one expression, ignores indentation for each line that starts with a symbol: expr4p1
-   + expr4p2
-  + expr4p3
-      + expr4p4
 ```

 **Expression splitting** is when you split an expression into multiple parts.
-Each line should start with a **symbol.** The common use case for this is for *method chaining.*
+Line breaks are ignored when an expression is in-between any kind of brackets.
+The common use case for this is for *method chaining.*

 ```
-object.method1()
+(object.method1()
        .method2()
        .method3()
-      .method4()
+       .method4())
 ```

 Adding a newline and indentations after a `:` or `=` starts a block.
 A **block** wraps multiple expressions into one. *The last expression evaluated in any block becomes its value.* Expression splitting is also disabled for the first line in a block.
 For this demonstration, we'll use `block:` to represent any block-type. *(See [Control Flow](#Control-Flow) for more details about different types of block expressions.)*